artic-network/artic-mpxv-nf/README.md

 workflow for the purpose of preparing consensus sequences from MPXV genomes that have been DNA sequenced using a pooled tiling amplicon strategy.

-The workflow consumes a folder containing demultiplexed sequence reads as prepared by either MinKNOW, Guppy, or Dorado.
-The workflow needs to know the primer scheme that has been used during genome amplification and library preparation e.g. `yale-mpox/v1.0.1` or `erasmus/v1.0.0`.
-Other parameters can be specified too e.g. assign sample names to the barcodes or to adjust the length distribution of acceptable amplicon sequences.

 # Credits / Acknowledgements

 This pipeline only works due to the ongoing efforts of many people performing the often thankless